Major Coxson: Murder

-Coxson was murdered on June 8, 1973, in his home at 1146A Barbara Drive in Cherry Hill, New Jersey.
-Coxson along with his companion, her daughter, and her oldest son, were bound and shot.
-Her younger son, was also bound but was able to escape and alert a neighbor.
+On June 8, 1973, Coxson was murdered in his home at 1146A Barbara Drive in Cherry Hill.
+Coxson, along with his companion, her daughter, and her oldest son, were bound and shot.
+Her younger son also was bound but was able to escape and alert a neighbor.
 One of the victims told police that four black men in a Cadillac arrived at the house at 4:00 AM.
-He stated that they honked the car horn and were let in the house by Coxson; therefore, he assumed they were friends.
+He stated that they honked the car horn and were let into the house by Coxson; therefore, he assumed they were friends.
 The five men spoke for a while before the violence began.

-It was theorized that the Black Mafia ordered Coxson killed for failing to broker a major heroin deal between the New York Mafia and the Philadelphia Black Mafia.
+It was theorized that the Black Mafia ordered Coxson killed for failing to broker a major heroin deal between the Five Families from New York City and the Philadelphia Black Mafia.

-The two lead suspects in the murders were Ronald Harvey and Samuel Christian of the Black Mafia.
+The two lead suspects in the murders were Black Mafia members Ronald Harvey and Samuel Christian.
 Harvey was a Philadelphia crime figure that was the 320th person placed on the FBI Ten Most Wanted Fugitives list for his suspected involvement in the Coxson murder.
 He was arrested and indicted on 11 counts regarding the Coxson murder with bail set at $3 million.
-He was eventually convicted of the 1973 Hanafi Muslim massacre of two women and five children in Washington D.C. in January 1973.
+He was eventually convicted of the 1973 Hanafi Muslim massacre of two men and five children in Washington D.C. in January 1973.
 Harvey was never charged with the Coxson murder and died in prison.
 Christian was the 321st person placed on the FBI Ten Most Wanted Fugitives list for his suspected involvement with the Coxson murder.
 Christian was not convicted of the Coxson murder since no witnesses were willing to come forward.

 Coxson was interred at Mount Lawn Cemetery in Darby, Pennsylvania.